FedML-AI/FedML/python/examples/cross_silo/mqtt_s3_fedavg_fhe_mnist_lr_example/README.md

 bash run_client.sh 2 your_run_id
 ```

+## Key Management

+Current implementation saves cryptocontext and keys in the local folder.
+To deploy the system, a key authority is needed to generate and distribute both cryptocontext and keys.
+Cryptocontext will be sent to both clients and the server.
+Keys will be sent to only clients.

 ## A Better User-experience with FedML MLOps (open.fedml.ai)
 To reduce the difficulty and complexity of these CLI commands.
 We recommend you to use our MLOps (open.fedml.ai).